-- Be aware of the increased risk to wellbeing of operational staff who are fasting due to the need to wear increased PPE. - Consider sensitively any requests for annual leave or shift swaps for Eid-ul-Fitr - People may be more tired and lack energy due to the lack of food and water, and broken sleep patterns.
-Consider agile/ flexible working or changing shift rotas to accommodate tiredness. - Support people to break the fast where possible at the required time. - > Allowing time off to pray, especially at sunset. - Allowing meal breaks at different times, if possible for example lunch break at dusk, initially to coincide with breaking the fast. - Consider providing a designated space for prayer and reflection, during the current pandemic this could be even more important to staff wellbeing. - Be aware that due to different schools of thought you may also find that Muslim staff may not all begin fasting or celebrate Eid-ul-Fitr on the same day.
+- Be aware of the increased risk to wellbeing of operational staff who are fasting due to the need to wear increased PPE. - Consider sensitively any requests for annual leave or shift swaps for Eid-ul-Fitr, which this year will fall on or around the 13th May - People may be more tired and lack energy due to the lack of food and water, and broken sleep patterns.
+Consider agile/ flexible working or changing shift rotas to accommodate tiredness. - Support people to break the fast where possible at the required time.
+This year this will be around 20:00 at the start of the month extending to 21:00 by the end of Ramadan. - > Allowing time off to pray, especially at sunset. - Allowing meal breaks at different times, if possible for example lunch break at dusk, initially to coincide with breaking the fast. - Consider providing a designated space for prayer and reflection, during the current pandemic this could be even more important to staff wellbeing. - Be aware that due to different schools of thought you may also find that Muslim staff may not all begin fasting or celebrate Eid-ul Fitr on the same day.